vhcalderon1/exceeding_design_spectra/README.md

 ## Key Scripts

-The following scripts are run automatically by `main.m` (in order):
+The following scripts are run automatically by `main.m`:

 - `disagg_residual_UHS.m`
   Disaggregation of UHS residuals (see Fig. 9 of the paper)